brainbehindx/mosquito-transport/bin/README.md

 - `password` is use for encrypting the backup data
 - `storage` is the directory to storage file
-- `source` is the path to the backup, can be a file path or http/https link.
-Defaults to `mosquito_backup.bin`.
+- `source` is the path to the backup, can be a file path or http/https link

 Executing only `install_mosquito_backup` will use "mosquito.config.js" file in the current working directory